pygamelib/pygamelib/README_HACKTOBERFEST.md

 ### Anything else?

-Base branch for PR is either 1.3.0-working or master (I'll keep both in sync).
+Base branch for PR is master.

 Have fun!